Leivos Logo LeivOS Buy

 Standard library

-The v1 standard library is small on purpose.
+The standard library is enough.
 Three modules cover the everyday cases.

 io